ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

     Surely not, you thought, for in the midst of this night, none could fathom such a ride.
     And thus you slept, shivering yet, but as dawn broke and you awoke, you found yourself not in the comfort of your abode, but in a bed of snow.
 >
->   You stir admist others lost in a daze as your eyes adjust to the snowblinding haze.
+>   You stir amidst others lost in a daze as your eyes adjust to the snowblinding haze.
     Before you stands a boy -- nay, a man -- cross armed and hooded, he stood yet rooted upon the ice; firmly he stands.
-    Whilst he's no taller than a boy, let alone a man, his eyes of ice hold you like a vice as his voice surpises you yet again.
+    Whilst he's no taller than a boy, let alone a man, his eyes of ice hold you like a vice as his voice surprises you yet again.
     "You've been summoned to join the hunt of Jolnir.
 Not the wild hunt of yesteryear, nor the years before that, but the hunt *of* Jolnir; to end the frenzied man."

 ## The Northern Folk

-Before we get to the core of the adventure and class struggle, lets get aquainted with the northern folk.
+Before we get to the core of the adventure and class struggle, lets get acquainted with the northern folk.
 Besides the humans and other common species in the frigid north, there are a few whom the folktales never fail to mention.
 Feel free to include any other fae mentioned in the folklore about the north.